Krupka

 Krupka (/cs/; Graupen) is a town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 13,000 inhabitants.
+It is located on the border between the Most Basin and Ore Mountains.
+The most populous part of Krupka is Bohosudov, which was a separate town until 1960.

-The town is located in the Ore Mountain Mining Region, a UNESCO World Heritage Site, which was one of the world-leading producers of tin and silver during the late Middle Ages.
+The founding and development of Krupka is connected with the mining and processing of tin ore.
+The town is part of the Ore Mountain Mining Region, a UNESCO World Heritage Site.
 The centre of Krupka is well preserved and is protected as an urban monument zone.
+The most important monument in the town is the Basilica of Our Lady of Sorrows, protected as a national cultural monument.

 Administrative division

 Krupka consists of nine municipal parts (in brackets population according to the 2021 census):